SmartlyDressedGames/Unturned-Docs/items/shirt-asset.rst

 Shirt Assets
 ============

-Shirts can be worn by players and zombies.
+Shirts are created from the ItemShirtAsset class.
+They can be worn by players and zombies.

 This inherits the :ref:`BagAsset <doc_item_asset_bag>` class.